Hamilton County Health Department COVID-19

-What do I need to know about the vaccine for children ages 5-11?
+What do I need to know about the vaccine for children ages 6 months and older?

-Children ages 5-11 are now approved to receive the Pfizer BioNTech COVID-19 vaccine.
-The CDC recommends everyone ages 5 and older get a COVID-19 vaccine to help protect against COVID-19.
+Children ages 6 months and older are now approved to receive the Pfizer BioNTech COVID-19 vaccine.
+The CDC recommends everyone ages 6 months and older get a COVID-19 vaccine to help protect against COVID-19.
 Children should receive the age-appropriate vaccine formulation and follow the schedule based on their age on the day of vaccination, regardless of their size or weight.
 To learn more, visit the CDC’s website.